oliverlloyd/jmeter-ec2/README.md

 	ELASTIC_IPS=""
 	If using ec2, then you can also provide a comma-separated list of pre-defined elastic IPs.
 This is useful is your test needs to pass through a firewall.

-	JMETER_VERSION="apache-jmeter-2.6"
+	`JMETER_VERSION="apache-jmeter-2.6"`
 	Allows the version to be chosen dynamically.
 Only works on 2.5.1, 2.6 and greater.

 	DATABASE SETTINGS - optional, this functionality is not currently documented.

 4. Copy your JMeter jmx file into the /jmx directory under your root project directory (LOCAL_HOME) and rename it to the same name as the directory.
-For example, if you created the directory'/testing/myproject' then you should name the jmx file 'myproject.jmx', if you are using LOCAL_HOME=/home/username/someproject then the jmx file should be renamed to 'someproject.jmx'.
+For example, if you created the directory `/testing/myproject` then you should name the jmx file `myproject.jmx` if you are using `LOCAL_HOME=/home/username/someproject` then the jmx file should be renamed to `someproject.jmx`

 5. Copy any data files that are required by your testplan to the /data sub directory.